achiu/dhun/README.md

 ## Coming Soon

-These features are planned in the next few releases
+There are some features planned in the short run.
+Please file an issue with a feature request, if you have one.

-* Playing previous song, using something like `dhun prev`
+* Saving/Loading playlists
-* Skipping ahead by more than one file, like `dhun next 2` or `dhun prev 2`
+* Growl Notifications using `growlnotify`

 And someday..